Text reading 'the great rest experiment' in greenish font on a black background.

 Do moments of meaning start to appear in unexpected places: a conversation, a sunset, a quiet laugh?

-Notice where you might have been spiritually hungry without realising it: feeding yourself tasks and distractions instead of substance.
+Notice where you might have been spiritually hungry without realising it, reaching for tasks and distractions instead of substance.

 What to release